pramnora/csv/README.md

 - Each row specifies a whole indivisual record in itself.
 - Each column specifies specfic data inside of that individual record.

-As an example of what it is I mean...; here is a simple food related (food.csv) file...
+As an example of what it is I mean...; here is a simple food related (customer.csv) file...

-- food,cost
-- apple,50p
-- banana,25p
+- first name,last name,age,sex,location,phone number
-- chocolate bar,60p
+- Jack London,24,M,Mayfair,0207
-- drink,£1.00
+- Mary Smith,30,F,Brixton,0208

 **NOTE**: The first line of the [.csv] file...will, optionally, specify what data is to be included inside of each separate column;
           however, because this named header is purely 'optional'...; therefore, you can't always rely on this to appear;